 MakerBot Replicator 2 3D printer.
 Uses PLA material and is under PC computer control.

 PREPARATIVE MICROSCOPY TECHNIQUE SERVICE

-Please discuss with facility staff for support including fixation, embedding, sectioning, staining and scope time.
-The cost for this service, excluding scope time, is $28 per hour.
+The Facility offers a full range of expert support including fixation, embedding, sectioning, staining and scope time.
+The cost for this service, excluding scope time, is $50 per hour.
 Inquiries should be made regarding special technique requirements.